TensorBFS/OMEinsumContractionOrdersBenchmark/README.md

 make report
 ```
 It will generate a file named `report.pdf` in the root folder, which contains the report of the benchmarks.

+## Contribute more examples
+The examples are defined in the [`examples`](examples) folder.
+To add a new example, you need to:
+1. Add a new folder in the [`examples`](examples) folder, named after the problem.
+2. Setup a independent environment in the new folder, and add the dependencies in the `Project.toml` file.
+3. Add a new `main.jl` file in the new folder, which should contain the following functions:
+   - `main(optimizer; folder=nothing)`: the main function to generate the contraction codes to the target folder.
+The codes must be stored with `OMEinsumContractionOrders.writejson` (or `OMEinsum.writejson` if the example uses `OMEinsum`).